Lattice associated to a Shi variety: Lattice structure on

+It suffices to show that $[e,w]_R$ is a semidistributive lattice.
+This stems from Theorem 8.1 of \cite{NRDS} that states that every interval in the right weak order of any infinite Coxeter group is a semidistributive lattice. \end{proof}

 \textbf{Acknowledgements}.
-We thank Christophe Hohlweg, Christophe Reutenauer and Hugh Thomas for answering many questions and providing many helpful comments that help us to improve this paper.
-The author is also grateful to Antoine Abram and Nicolas England for valuable discussions.
+I thank Christophe Hohlweg, Christophe Reutenauer and Hugh Thomas for answering many questions and providing many helpful comments that help us to improve this paper.
+I'm also grateful to Antoine Abram and Nicolas England for valuable discussions.
+Finally, I thank the referee for his/her thorough reading.

 This work was partially supported by NSERC grants and by the LACIM.